A-New-BellHope/bellhop/README.md

 stepping loop, but their values are immediately overwritten.
 It also sets `irA` to zero with a comment that this is a flag, but there is no code to check this condition.

+# Issues which could not be fixed in BELLHOP / BELLHOP3D

 # Detailed information on some changes